StephanLorenzen/MajorityVoteBounds/README.md

 In addition, two directories areincluded in the repository:
 * **sample** provides a sample usage example: A 100-tree random forest is trained on the `Letter:OQ` data set with and without using a validation set, and bounds are computed.
 To run the sample, simply go to the directory and run `make` followed by `make run`.
 * **experiments** provides the experiments of [1].
 To run the experiments, go to the directory and run `make`.
 This will download the data needed for the experiments.
+Experiments can now be run by using the `uniform.py`, `optimize.py` and `unlabeled.py` python scripts in the folder.
+See the files for how-to.
+Output files will be created in directory `experiments/out/`.
-Afterwards, the experiments may be run as follows:
+The full experiments from [1] can be run as follows:
 	* Uniform weighted RF (full bagging): `make uniform`
 	* Uniform weighted RF (reduced bagging): `make uniform-reduced`
 	* Optimized weighted RF (full bagging): `make optimize`
 	* Optimized weighted RF (reduced bagging): `make optimize-reduced`
 	* RF with unlabeled data: `make unlabeled`

-Further experiment can be run by using the `uniform.py`, `optimize.py` and `unlabeled.py` python scripts in the folder.
-See the files for how-to.

 ## Basic usage
 Belows follow a simple usage example.
 See `sample.py` for more.